Fact Sheet

 Type:

-On July 1, 2025, the Senate voted to pass the Reconciliation Bill, which means it is dangerously close to final passage.
+On July 3rd, 2025, the House of Representatives passed the Reconciliation Bill in a 218-214 vote, and the President signed it into a law the next day, July 4th.
 This bill’s main purpose is to cut funding for essential health and nutrition programs in order to attack immigrant communities and extend tax cuts for the wealthy.
-The Senate has sent the bill back to the House for their approval, and Trump has said he wants to sign the bill by July 4.

 Download the fact sheet below to learn more about why this bill threatens Asian Americans’ access to education, healthcare, and safety amid ongoing immigration fears.